We create relationships from the inside out. When we want to change how our relationships are operating, it’s an inside job.

 Even if only one of you learns NVC, it can help you have better interactions.

-Learn the four pillars of NVC online in “Connection Essentials for Love” You can start today!
+Learn the four pillars of NVC online in “Connection Essentials” You can start today!